Craft Chocolate Reviews

 You’ll find the maker listed first, then the name and/or origin of the bar followed by the cocoa percentage.
 After that, there are tasting notes including the aromas and flavors to help guide your selection, and your tastings later on if you wish.
 The tasting notes are as objective as possible – I list what I taste and note flavor development, harmony, or possible defects.
 If batch information is provided, I include that, because bars can vary significantly between batches or harvests.
 If there is no batch, I will at least provide the expiration date of that particular bar.
 Under recommendation, I take into account the tasting experience, price, and any other relevant factors.
 Along with my subjective judgement, I’ll mention who might or might not enjoy the bar.

-I have an undergraduate degree in Food Systems from the University of Minnesota and am currently pursuing a master's degree in Agronomy and Agroecology, also at the University of Minnesota.
+I have an undergraduate degree in Food Systems and a Master's degree in Applied Plant Sciences (with a focus on Agronomy and Agroecology) from the University of Minnesota.
+I now work as a research project specialist in sustainable agriculture.
 I have worked as a cook, cheese monger, and freelance food and health writer before arriving at the world of craft chocolate.
 Since then, I have visited cacao plantations in Costa Rica, Ecuador and Belize, toured chocolate factories in Minneapolis, Portland, and Belize, volunteered at the Good Food Awards in San Fransisco, and scoured every store I find for the best craft chocolate.